rollkit/gm/docker/README.md

 ## Testnet Usage

+> In order to use the rollup on a testnet, you must have funds in the testnet account.
+  On the first run of the celestia node, the node will generate a new account and print the address.
+  You can then use the address to request funds from celestia Discord server.

 To use the rollup on the testnet, follow these steps:

 1. Navigate to the directory containing the files.